Incident Score: Analysis & Impact (US-CUSU-S1768592906)

 The MITRE ATT&CK framework is a knowledge base of techniques and sub-techniques that are used to describe the tactics and procedures of cyber adversaries.
 It is a powerful tool for understanding the threat landscape and for developing effective defense strategies.

 Rankiteo's analysis has identified several MITRE ATT&CK tactics and techniques associated with this incident, each with varying levels of confidence based on available evidence.
-Under the Initial Access tactic, the analysis identified Exploit Public-Facing Application (T1190) with lower confidence (40%), supported by evidence indicating iCE List Wiki servers were targeted by DDoS attack.
+Under the Initial Access tactic, the analysis identified Exploit Public-Facing Application (T1190) with lower confidence (40%), supported by evidence indicating iCE List Wiki servers were targeted by a sustained DDoS attack.
 Under the Impact tactic, the analysis identified Network Denial of Service (T1498) with high confidence (90%), supported by evidence indicating sustained distributed denial-of-service (DDoS) attack...flooding its servers and Endpoint Denial of Service: Service Exhaustion Flood (T1499.002) with moderate to high confidence (80%), supported by evidence indicating flooding its servers with malicious traffic and forcing it offline.
-Under the Defense Evasion tactic, the analysis identified Proxy (T1090) with moderate to high confidence (80%), supported by evidence indicating true source remains obscured by proxy networks and Dynamic Resolution: Domain Generation Algorithms (T1568.002) with moderate confidence (50%), supported by evidence indicating sophistication of the assault suggests a coordinated effort.
+Under the Defense Evasion tactic, the analysis identified Proxy (T1090) with moderate to high confidence (80%), supported by evidence indicating true source remains obscured by proxy networks and Dynamic Resolution: Domain Generation Algorithms (T1568.002) with moderate confidence (50%), supported by evidence indicating attack traffic appeared to originate from a Russian bot farm.
 Under the Collection tactic, the analysis identified Data from Information Repositories (T1213) with high confidence (90%), supported by evidence indicating leaked data...includes names, personal phone numbers, and work histories.
 Under the Exfiltration tactic, the analysis identified Exfiltration Over C2 Channel (T1041) with moderate to high confidence (70%), supported by evidence indicating data provided by a Department of Homeland Security (DHS) whistleblower.
 These correlations help security teams understand the attack chain and develop appropriate defensive measures based on the observed tactics and techniques.

-- U.S. Immigration and Customs Enforcement (ICE) CyberSecurity Rating page: https://www.rankiteo.com/company/u-s-immigration-and-customs-enforcement-ice
+- U.S. Customs and Border Protection CyberSecurity Rating page: https://www.rankiteo.com/company/customs-and-border-protection

-- U.S. Immigration and Customs Enforcement (ICE) CyberSecurity Score History: https://www.rankiteo.com/company/u-s-immigration-and-customs-enforcement-ice/history
+- U.S. Customs and Border Protection CyberSecurity Score History: https://www.rankiteo.com/company/customs-and-border-protection/history

-- U.S. Immigration and Customs Enforcement (ICE) CyberSecurity Incident Source: https://hackread.com/ice-agent-doxxing-platform-ddos-attack/
+- U.S. Customs and Border Protection CyberSecurity Incident Source: https://hackread.com/ice-agent-doxxing-platform-ddos-attack/

 - Rankiteo TPRM Scoring methodology: https://static.rankiteo.com/model/rankiteo_tprm_methodology.pdf